jbotstevens/dev-lab/apps/mtls-test-app/README.md

 # Standalone mTLS Testing

+## Overview

+mTLS, or mutual TLS, is simply “regular TLS” with the extra stipulation that the client is also authenticated.
+TLS guarantees authenticity, but by default this only happens in one direction–the client authenticates the server but the server doesn’t authenticate the client. mTLS makes the authenticity symmetric.

+By default, Linkerd automatically enables mutually-authenticated Transport Layer Security (mTLS) for all TCP traffic between meshed pods.

-This directory contains a **standalone mTLS demonstration** that doesn't depend on any existing infrastructure or loadtester pods.
+This directory contains a **standalone mTLS demonstration** that doesn't depend on any existing infrastructure other than the `Linkerd` service-mesh with default configuration.

 ## Files